mattstyles/grunt-banner/README.md

 ### Notes

 `grunt-banner` simply adds the banner to the head or foot of the files that are specified by the array passed to `files.src`, it makes no attempt to see if a banner already exists and it is up to the user to ensure that the file should not already contain a banner.
 To this end it is recommended to use the [grunt-contrib-clean](https://github.com/gruntjs/grunt-contrib-clean) task and only add banners to production-ready code.

 ## Contributing
-In lieu of a formal styleguide, take care to maintain the existing coding style.
+In lieu of a formal style guide, take care to maintain the existing coding style.
 Add unit tests for any new or changed functionality.
 Lint and test your code using [Grunt](http://gruntjs.com/).

 ---